Marriage Preparation Guidelines

 BEFORE YOU SET A DATE

-Before making any arrangements for reception halls, caterers, etc., it is important to meet with the Marriage Preparation Coordinator, Deacon Juan Faus, email@example.com.
+Before making any arrangements for reception halls, caterers, etc., it is important to meet with the Marriage Preparation Coordinator, Deacon Juan Faus, email@example.com at least nine months in advance of the date on which they hope to celebrate their wedding.
 He will assign you to a priest or deacon who will assist in your marriage preparation.
 The focus for this process is not planning a ceremony, but getting prepared to live the vocation of marriage as God intends.
-One you have begun marriage preparation, you will meet with the Wedding Coordinator to set a date and begin planning the ceremony.
+Once you have begun marriage preparation, you will meet with the Wedding Coordinator to set a date and begin planning the ceremony.

 SCHEDULING A DATE AND TIME FOR THE WEDDING